glueops-rip/admiral/README.md

 - Using the command above, ensure that the ArgoCD pods are stable and no additional pods/containers are coming online.
 If there is a pod that is 1/3 wait until it's 3/3 and has been running for at least a minute.
 This entire bootstrap can take about 5mins as we are deploying a number of services in HA mode.

 #### Deploying the GlueOps Platform

+##### Prerequisites

+- Connection to the Kubernetes server.
+The authentication methods will vary by Cloud Provider and are documented within their respective wikis.

 - Prepare a `platform.yaml` to use for the GlueOps Platform installation.
   - Please reference the `values.yaml` from the [platform chart](https://github.com/GlueOps/platform-helm-chart-platform/tree/v0.2.2)